gonzalofdz/poshli/.github/DEVELOPER.md

  	etc...
  }
  ```
- It's inappropriate because POSIX already has a base64 program that solves it better
+ It's inappropriate because already exists a base64 POSIX-compliant program that solves it better
  and faster.

- Example of a proper function:
+ Example of a __proper__ function:
  ```sh
  base64_code()
   {